 Wii Sports (Series) Accessibility Report

-Wii Sports offers 14 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 12 accessibility features for Wii Sports in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Wii Sports, Wii Sports Resort and Wii Sports Club offer motion-controlled sports.
 Although these games are well known, the depth each of them offer is a best-kept secret.
 Games like bowling, tennis and boxing are easy to pick up but require considerable skill to master.

 Content Rating: PEGI 7